ben-marino/sociallyfed-ai-workflow/README.md

 ### For the Future of Development
 - Demonstrates AI as augmentation, not replacement
 - Shows practical implementation of AI-assisted development
-- Provides reproducible workflow others can adopt
+- Provides a reproducible workflow that others can adopt
 - Opens discussion on AI's role in software engineering

 ## Use Cases